-1 Multimodal traffic in Athens
+Multimodal Traffic in Athens

-We further investigate the variation of excess delays in Athens by distinguishing between different 2 vehicle types.
-We use the pNEUMA data here, as it is the only data set allowing such in-depth mul-3 timodal analyses.
-Note that there exists already a paper on multi-modal interactions at space-mean 4 network speed working with the pNEUMA data set (31).
-The authors use regression models of 5 the space-mean speed on the vehicle accumulations of the multimodal traffic.
-The core distinction 6 of the analysis presented in this paper is that we do not use a speed-accumulation relationship but 7 an excess delay formulation, i.e., additional time delay in s/m in relation to the maximum speed 8 at a given density.
-In each time interval, we compute the share of taxis, large vehicles (labeled as 9 'large and medium-sized vehicles' in the original data), buses, and motorcycles.
-Figure 5 shows 10 the resulting scatter plots.
-For the share of taxis, large vehicles and motorcycles we find a posi-11 tive relationship with excess delays, while for the share of buses we find a negative relationship.
-12 This seems perhaps surprising given that the 3D-MFD assumes negative interaction costs between 13 cars and buses (13).
-To explore the multivariate nature of the data, we estimate a linear model 14 of excess delays as a function of the taxi, large vehicle, bus, and motorcycle share.
-We find sta-15 tistically significant (1% level) marginal effects of taxi share of 0.39 (s/m), and truck share of 16 0.62 (s/m).
-This means that when the taxi share increases by ten percentage points, excess delays 17 increase by 0.04 (s/m).
-This can be translated to an additional delay of 3.3 minutes for a typical 18 journey with a length of 5 km per 10 % taxi share increase.
-When the large vehicle share increases 19 by ten percentage points, excess delays increase by 0.06 (s/m).
-For buses, the model estimate of 20 -1.37 (s/m) (statistically significant at 1 % level) confirms the relationship from Figure 5.
-This 21 counter-intuitive relationship may result from the limited sample size and experimental variation: 22 The share of buses correlates strongly negatively with vehicle density.
-In other words, the share of 23 buses only increases as a consequence of an overall decreasing vehicle density (fixed timetable).
-24 Thus, this variable approximates more high and low demand traffic states and less the impact of 25 buses.
+We further investigate the variation of excess delays in Athens by distinguishing between different vehicle types.
+We use the pNEUMA data here, as it is the only data set allowing such in-depth multimodal analyses.
+Note that there exists already a paper on multimodal interactions at space-mean network speed working with the pNEUMA data set (29).
+The authors use regression models of the space-mean speed on the vehicle accumulations of the multimodal traffic.
+The core distinction of the analysis presented in this paper is that we do not use a speed-accumulation relationship but an excess delay formulation, that is, additional time delay in s/m in relation to the maximum speed at a given density.
+In each time interval, we compute the share of taxis, large vehicles (labeled as "large and medium-sized vehicles" in the original data), buses, and motorcycles.
+Figure 5 shows the resulting scatter plots.
+For the share of taxis, large vehicles, and motorcycles we find a positive relationship with excess delays, while for the share of buses we find a negative relationship.
+This seems perhaps surprising given that the 3D-MFD assumes negative interaction costs between cars and buses (13), and that car accumulation influences the formation of bus hysteresis (35).
+To explore the multivariate nature of the data, we estimate a linear model of excess delays as a function of the taxi, large vehicle, bus, and motorcycle share.
+We find statistically significant (1% level) marginal effects of taxi share of 0.39 (s/m), and truck share of 0.62 (s/m).
+This means that when the taxi share increases by 10 percentage points, excess delays increase by 0.04 (s/m).
+This can be translated to an additional delay of $3.3 \, \text{min}$ for a typical journey with a length of $5 \, \text{km}$ per 10% taxi share increase.
+When the large vehicle share increases by 10 percentage points, excess delays increase by 0.06 (s/m).
+For buses, the model estimate of -1.37 (s/m) (statistically significant at 1% level) confirms the relationship from Figure 5.
+This counterintuitive relationship may result from the limited sample size and experimental variation: The share of buses correlates strongly negatively with vehicle density.
+In other words, the share of buses only increases as a consequence of an overall decreasing vehicle density (fixed timetable).
+Thus, this variable approximates more the high- and low-demand traffic states and less the impact of buses.
 This makes the revealed estimate reasonable.
-Nevertheless, this finding emphasizes that an 26 tistically significant effect of motorcycles, i.e. the relationship found in Figure 5 is not supported.
-Overall, the model has a goodness of fit of $R^2 = 0.27$, when controlling for potential outliers it increases to $R^2 = 0.37$.
+Nevertheless, this finding emphasizes that an important variable is omitted in the present model formulation.
+The model does not reveal a statistically significant effect of motorcycles-that is, the relationship found in Figure 5 is not supported.
+Overall, the model has a goodness of fit of $R^2 = 0.27$ , and when controlling for potential outliers it increases to $R^2 = 0.37$ .

-FIGURE 5 : The influence of multimodal traffic on excess delays in Athens.
+Figure 5.
+The influence of multimodal traffic on excess delays in Athens.